Lightstone-Group/LightstonePlatform.Products/docs/index.md

 ```
 ### Process

-After successfully completing all steps platform will call the Process end-point on your product API, this end-point will then return either a ```ContinueProcessResponse``` or a ```ShowUIProcessResponse``` based on the data posted to the Process end-point
+After successfully completing all steps , the platform will call the Process end-point on your product API.
+This end-point must then return either a ```ContinueProcessResponse``` or a ```ShowUIProcessResponse``` based on the data posted to the Process end-point.

 #### Samples